How does credit card interest work?

 When you receive your credit card statement, you’ll see the full balance owing is listed, along with a due date and a minimum repayment amount.
 If you pay the full balance owing, by the due date, you won’t be charged any interest on your purchases.

-If you have a balance transfer or any cash advances you will be charged interest on these from the day you completed the transaction until it is paid off.
+If you have a balance transfer (unless part of a promotion) or any cash advances you will be charged interest on the daily balance of these from the day you completed the transaction until it is paid off.

-Because your full balance includes any cash withdrawals, paying the total amount on time will prevent you from paying additional interest on a cash advance.
 A cash advance on your credit card is a particularly high-interest way to borrow money – if you regularly need to withdraw cash, depending on your circumstances you might like to consider other borrowing options.
+If you want to repay any cash withdrawals before they appear on a statement you will need to contact us on 0800 888 111 as payments will first be applied to all balances that appeared on your last statement.

 What happens if you only make the minimum repayment?